subbalakshmi31/mealsapp_project/README.md

 # Usage
 ## Home Page
 On the home page, you can search for meals by typing in the search bar.
 As you type, the search results will update dynamically.
-Each search result has a "Favorite" button that allows user to add the meal to your list of favorite meals.
-Clicking on Recipe will take you to the meal details page.
+Each search result has a "Favorite" button that allows user to add the meal to your list of favorite meals Clicking on Recipe will take you to the meal details page.

 ## Meal Detail Page
 The meal detail page displays information about a specific meal, including its name, photo, instructions, and other details.